 La Rocca di Angera it stands majestically on a rock spur that dominates the southern shore of the Lake Maggiore.
 In a strategic position for the control of traffic, it was the property of the Visconti family, originally from Verbano, and in the 1449 it was bought by the Borromeo, which still belongs today.
 Inside, an engaging path leads to the discovery of the imposing Historical Rooms, embellished by the recent staging of the Sala delle Maioliche, an extraordinary collection composed of three hundred rare pieces.

-Il Doll Museum and of the Toy, the largest in Europe, amazes with its exhibition that presents the story of the doll and the game through the evolution of materials, socio-educational behavior and the links with art, costume and fashion of yesterday and today.
-The sought after is the frame Medieval Garden, rich in symbolic meanings, realized following careful studies on codes, period documents and images on illuminated manuscripts.
+Il Doll Museum and of the Toy, the largest in Europe, amazes with its exhibition that re-proposes the history of the doll and the game through the evolution of materials, socio-educational behaviors and links with art, customs and fashion of yesterday and today.
+The sought after is the setting Medieval Garden, rich in symbolic meanings, realized following careful studies on codes, period documents and images on illuminated manuscripts.

 History of the Rocca di Angera on Lake Maggiore

 The spectacular Rocca di Angera is the result, perfectly harmonious, of five different buildings, built starting from the century after the year one thousand and up to the seventeenth century: the Torre Castellana, the Scaliger Wing, the Visconti Wing, the Tower of Giovanni Visconti, the Ala dei Borromeo.

 It is impossible not to be surprised by the size and grandeur of this building and by the solemnity of the rooms of Buon Romano, Mythology, Ceremonies, San Carlo, Fasti Borromeo where large paintings, portraits and furnishings refer to ancient times.